apache/spark/resource-managers/kubernetes/README.md

 Note that the integration test framework is currently being heavily revised and is subject to change.

+Note that currently the integration tests only run with Java 8.

 Running any of the integration tests requires including `kubernetes-integration-tests` profile in the build command.
 In order to prepare the environment for running the integration tests, the `pre-integration-test` step must be run in Maven on the `resource-managers/kubernetes/integration-tests` module: